-Your dentist may recommend a nonprescription anti-inflammatory drug, such as Motrin, to relieve mild pain and/or swelling caused by dental appliances, toothaches and fevers.
+Your dentist may recommend a nonprescription anti-inflammatory drug, such as Motrin, to relieve mild pain and/or swelling caused by dental appliances, toothaches, and fevers.
 Tylenol may also be given.

-Note: Most benzocaine-containing medications used for teething may be used in babies 4 months of age and older.
+Note: Most benzocaine-containing medications for teething may be used in babies 4 months of age and older.
 Most of the other nonprescription medicines that contain a dental anesthetic should be used only in children 2 years of age and older.
-Also, because the elderly are particularly sensitive to the effects of many local anesthetics, they should not use more than directed by the package label or the dentist.
+Also, because the elderly are particularly sensitive to the effects of many local anesthetics, they should not use more than is directed by the package label or the dentist.

 Medications to control plaque and gingivitis

-Medications used to prevent tooth decay
+Medications to prevent tooth decay

-Fluoride is used to prevent tooth decay.
-It is available on a nonprescription basis in many toothpastes.
+Fluoride is used to prevent tooth decay and is available on a nonprescription basis in many toothpastes.
 It is absorbed by teeth and helps strengthen teeth to resist acid and block the cavity-forming action of bacteria.
 As a varnish or a mouth rinse, fluoride helps reduce tooth sensitivity.
-Prescription-strength fluoride is available as a liquid, tablet, and chewable tablet to take by mouth.
-It usually is taken once daily.
-It is prescribed for children and adults whose homes have water that is not fluoridated (has not had fluoride added to water).
+Fluoride can cause staining of the teeth.

 Dry mouth medications

-© Copyright 1995-2010 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 6/30/2006...#10909
+This document was last reviewed on: 4/4/2017...#10909